 It is good for everyone to develop an awareness of what their pelvic floor is doing during exercise and activities, but it is also helpful to see a pelvic floor physical therapist to help guide you and to give you individualized recommendations.
-You can learn more about how a physical therapist can help you by visiting our Pelvic Health page.
+You can learn more about pelvic floor dysfunction by visiting our Pelvic Health page.

-If you are having signs and symptoms of pelvic floor dysfunction or you’ve had unsuccessful treatment in the past, click here to find an Activcore location near you.
+If you're having signs and symptoms of pelvic floor dysfunction, click here to find an Activcore location near you.

 - Shaw JM, Hamad NM, Coleman TJ, et al. Intra-abdominal pressures during activity in women using an intra-vaginal pressure transducer.
 J Sports Sci.
 2014;32(12):1176–1185. doi:10.1080/02640414.2014.889845